baludock/AppOps-Manager/README.md

 AppOps Manager is a powerful tool designed for Android enthusiasts who want advanced control over application permissions.
 By leveraging either Root access or Shizuku, it allows you to modify deep system permissions in the Android environment.

-Note: Verified working and tested on the POCO X6 Pro running Android 16.
+Tested Device: POCO X6 Pro (Android 16)

-Those who are having suggestion to imporve please be feel to share This project really a open source, anyone can edit or share.
+This is a fully open-source project, and contributions are highly welcome!
+Anyone is free to modify, improve, or share the code.
+If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.